 If either the subject_token or actor_token are invalid for any reason, or are unacceptable based on policy, the authorization server MUST construct an error response, as specified in Section 5.2 of [RFC6749].
-The value of the error parameter MUST be the invalid_request error code.
-The authorization server MAY include additional information regarding the reasons for the error using the error_description and/or error_uri parameters.
-Other error codes may also be used, as appropriate.
+The value of the error parameter MUST be the invalid request error code.